 Generally speaking, in all states, the assets you and your spouse acquire together during your marriage are considered "marital property, which must be divided in some way between the two of you in your divorce.

 In community property states, marital property is called community property and is divided equally—in a 50/50 split.
 In equitable distribution states, marital property is divided equitably, which means it's divided in a way the court believes is fair, which is not necessarily 50/50.

-Marital debts are divided in a similar fashion, but there are exceptions when one spouse wasted assets without consent or incurred debts which were not for the family's benefit.
-For example, if one spouse used martial funds to rack up gambling debt or to take trips and buy gifts for an adulterous affair, a judge will usually assign these debts to the “guilty” spouse and order that the “innocent” spouse be reimbursed.
+Marital debts are divided in a similar fashion, but there are exceptions when one spouse wasted assets without consent or incurred debts that were not for the family's benefit.
+For example, if one spouse used marital funds to rack up gambling debt or to take trips and buy gifts for an adulterous affair, a judge will usually assign these debts to the "guilty" spouse and order that the "innocent" spouse be reimbursed.

-If you and your spouse have very little property or debt to divide or if you can agree on what constitutes martial property, how much it's worth, and how it should be divided, then you can probably handle this part of your divorce on your own.
+If you and your spouse have very little property or debt to divide or if you can agree on what constitutes marital property, how much it's worth, and how it should be divided, then you can probably handle this part of your divorce on your own.
 If you can't reach an agreement or feel like you need help coming to one, you should contact a mediator or reach out to an attorney who can represent you in court.

 If your case is relatively simple—for instance, you and your spouse don't have substantial assets or minor children together—and you agree with your spouse on the important issues, DIY is a real possibility.

 If you and your spouse disagree about any of your divorce-related issues, mediation might be a good option; it can work even when divorcing spouses clash on meaningful issues.
 Sometimes spouses are able to work with a mediator and otherwise handle their case themselves.
 Other times, it makes sense for a spouse to also hire an attorney, who can work behind the scenes and guide them through the mediation process.